diegovalle/hoyodecrimen.com/README.md

 When a new ENVIPE comes out

-- Updated FAQ JSON+LD in the /index/ page
-- Updated ENIVPE variables in the /subregistro/ page
+- Updated ENIVPE variables in the /subregistro/ page (delitosDenunciadosLast))
 - Update the FAQ JSON+LD in the /subregistro/ page